 2020.
-What a strange year it's been so far.
+What a strange year it was.
 Exhibitions cancelled everywhere and little opportunity to network and socialise with fellow artists and collectors.
 As a conceptual artist I like to experiment in many techniques and media to express my ideas.
-I have used the time in lockdown to learn the Flemish oil painting style, with some fantastic tutoring from the very talented Dani Humberstone.
+I used the time in lockdown to learn the Flemish oil painting style, with some fantastic tutoring from the very talented Dani Humberstone.
 It is a fantastic medium and I am delighted to add it to my repertoire.
 Yes, the apple painting is one of mine!

 As a member of SoCo (South Coast Artists) my final exhibition for 2019 was part of 'RX19,' their exhibition in co-operation with The Fishermen's Museum in Hastings.
 I have pushed the boundaries of my printmaking skills to create a herring girl apron, made from hand-made Hanji paper from South Korea.
 It is printed with images from the lives of the herring girls and fisherfolk of Hastings.